Canada; the country of my birth

 Political_map_of_Canada

 I grew up in a typical small town located on the shores of freshwater lakes Simcoe and Couchiching in central Ontario.
 Orillia was a lovely, peaceful, friendly, and leafy place with a small-town atmosphere.
-It possessed fantastic summers, snowy cold winters, and everything in between as I was growing up during the 1950s and 60s.
+It provided fantastic summers, snowy cold winters, and everything in between as I was growing up in the 1950s and ’60s.
 It seems so long ago!

 thBHJO3IYV